What Is a Payment Gateway and How It Works?

 10.Display Payment Confirmation

+After receiving the payment approval message from the gateway, the merchant can display the same on the webpage for the customer.
 And, in case of a declined payment, they will ask the client to choose an alternative payment method and reinitiate the transaction process.

 8 Key Advantages of a Payment Gateway